Virginia and Truckee 11 Reno: 1902–1945

 By 1934, the "Reno" was no longer in regular service due to her worn-out condition and lack of funds by the V&T. But she would still be instrumental in the railroad's story.
 In 1937, it was rented to Universal Films Corporation for an unreleased episode of Bob Baker's "Singing Cowboy" Series.
 On June 4, 1938, the Reno would haul the last freight train into Virginia City with author & historian Ted Wurm as her brakeman.
 The next day, she would pull the California-Nevada excursion along with locomotive 27.
 One of her passengers was a teenaged Bob Gray who would later revive the railroad.
 In July of that same year, she would pull the last two trains from Carson City to Virginia City.
 In September 1938, V&T #11 was rented to Paramount Studios for use in the movie "Union Pacific".
 There, she was wrecked during setup for a scene after the ropes attaching the 1872 Baldwin to the crane snapped and she rolled.
 The locomotive was returned to the V&T after multiple shoppings in 1939.

 The #11 was last operated on the V&T in 1943 and subsequently sold to Loew's Inc./Metro-Goldwyn-Mayer in 1945.

 1945 to present

 While in MGM's care, the locomotive would be used in 28 films and television episodes including Annie Get Your Gun, Union Pacific, The Twilight Zone, and Rawhide.

 In celebration of the 100th Anniversary of the completion of the Transcontinental railroad, the Reno would be dressed as engine 119 for the festivities with her sister #12 playing the part of the Jupiter.

 In 1970, the locomotive was sold to Old Tucson Studios where she would continue her Hollywood projects like Wild Wild West, The Life and Times of Judge Roy Bean, Tombstone, Kenny Rogers as The Gambler, and more.
 The locomotive would shoot its final movie with Old Tucson in 2015.

-In 2021, the "Reno" was purchased from Old Tucson by the Virginia & Truckee Railroad with plans to restore the locomotive to operable condition.
+In 2021, the "Reno" was purchased from Old Tucson by the modern-day incarnation of the Virginia & Truckee Railroad with plans to restore the locomotive to operable condition.